 One of the documents is your spouse’s CENOMAR.

-Your spouse’s CENOMAR should show 2 marriages and there should be a no note that there was an annulment on the CENOMAR.
+Your spouse’s CENOMAR should show 2 marriages and there should be no note that there was an annulment on the CENOMAR.

 This can be presented as proof of Bigamy.